 Best Overall: WeChip W1 Remote Air Mouse

-Of all the air mouse remotes that I purchased to test, the WeChip W1 was the one that got me most excited.
+Of all the air mouse remotes that I purchased to test, the WeChip W1 was the one that got me the most excited.

 And it didn’t disappoint.

-This is an absolutely beautiful remote control.
+This is a beautiful remote control.

 Finally, the power button is front and center near the top of the remote – exactly where it should be.

-The airmouse movement is silky smooth.
+The air mouse movement is silky smooth.
 There are four levels of speed adjustments that you can configure right from the remote itself.

 Runner Up: Auvipal G9 Pro+ Wireless Air Mouse

-I’ll admit, there are a lot of buttons, but they’re all set out more or less where you’d expect them to be.
+There are a lot of buttons, but they’re all set out more or less where you’d expect them to be.

 You just pick it up and go.